+The SMF+PGW-C (or V-SMF) may also indicate the request of source address information of the indirect forwarding tunnel in T-UPF, if Access Control List (see TS 38.413 [10]) is also applied based on local configuration.
+The UPF (or V-UPF) provides the source address information of indirect forwarding tunnel that UPF (or V-UPF) will use for the data forwarding if requested.
 If N2 Handover is not accepted by NG-RAN, SMF+PGW-C deallocates N3 UP address and Tunnel ID of the selected UPF.

 The EPS Bearer Setup list is a list of EPS bearer Identifiers successfully handover to 5GC, which is generated based on the list of accepted QFI(s).